 The Company entered into a new agreement with a collective bargaining unit in the third quarter of 2008.
 The collective bargaining unit represents approximately 270 employees, or approximately 4% of the Company's total workforce.
 The new agreement allows the Company to freeze its liability to the Central States Pension Fund ("Central States"), a multi-employer pension fund, while preserving the pension benefits previously earned by the employees.
 As a result of the new agreement, the Company recorded a charge of \$13.6 million in the second half of 2008.
 The Company paid \$3.0 million in 2008 to the Southern States Savings and Retirement Plan ("Southern States") under this agreement.
-The remaining \$10.6 million was the present value amount, using a discount rate of 7%, that will be paid under the agreement and was recorded in other liabilities.
+The remaining \$10.6 million was the present value amount, using a discount rate of 7%, which will be paid under the agreement and was recorded in other liabilities.
 The Company will pay approximately \$1 million annually over the next 20 years to Central States.
 The Company will also make future contributions on behalf of these employees to Southern States, a multi-employer defined contribution plan.
-In addition, the Company incurred approximately \$4 million in expense to settle a strike by union employees covered by this plan.
+In addition, the Company incurred approximately \$.4 million in expense to settle a strike by union employees covered by this plan.

-On February 20, 2009, the Company announced that it would suspend matching contributions to its 401(k) Savings Plan effective April 1, 2009.
-The Company anticipates this suspension will reduce benefit costs in 2009 by approximately \$7 million.
+The Company suspended matching contributions to its 401(k) Savings Plan effective April 1, 2009.
+The suspension reduced matching contribution expense by approximately \$2.5 million in Q2 2009.
+The Company anticipates this suspension will reduce matching contribution expense during the remainder of 2009 by approximately \$5 million.